Merzasphor/MWSE/docs/source/lua/event/skillRaised.rst

-enterFrame
+skillRaised
 ====================================================================================================

-The enterFrame event occurs at the start of every frame, including when the game is paused or in menu mode.
+This event is invoked whenever the player naturally gains a new level a skill.
+This is typically through exercise, training, or reading books.

 Event Data
 ----------------------------------------------------------------------------------------------------

-delta
+skill
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `number`_.
 Read-only.
-The number of seconds since the last frame.
+The skill that gained a new level experience.

-menuMode
+level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`boolean`_.
+`number`_.
 Read-only.
-If the game is paused- in the inventory or a menu, etc.
+The new level of the skill.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html